 Integrating case studies, news, reference materials, academic journals, videos, and more, the resource offers nearly 400 topic, state, and province pages across the science, social studies, and humanities curriculum, including Water Privatization, Ecotourism, Air Pollution, Green Economy, and more.
 Explore topics and events within Earth systems, global change, pollution, and populations.
 Updated daily.

-Cornell University-hosted resource compilation of over 500,000 questions from U.S. public opinion polls on a broad range of topics.
+Cornell University-hosted resource compilation of over 800,000 questions from US public opinion polls.
 The database includes polls from many sources: major news organizations (CBS, ABC, Associated Press, etc.), public opinion research centers (Gallup, Harris, Pew, etc.), and major academic and commercial pollsters.
 Questions can be searched by keyword, topic, date, or source.

 The replacement for LexisNexis Academic, NexisUni features more than 15,000 news, business and legal sources from LexisNexis—including U.S. Supreme Court decisions dating back to 1790—with an interface that offers discovery across all content types, personalization features such as alerts and saved searches, and a collaborative workspace with shared folders and annotated documents.